shehreendheda/katacoda-scenarios/slov2/slopractice/step4.md

 Because latency is time-based, you'll create a Monitor Based SLO to track latency for viewing the home page.

 SLO:
-*`"Over the past 7-days, 99% of the time the p99 latency of a home page request should be less than 5s."`*
+*`"Over the past 7-days, 99% of the time the p99 latency of a home page request should be less than 5 seconds."`*

 Note: The SLO targets and time windows in this activity are just arbitrary.
 In real-world situations, various teams (Product, Engineering, Executive, etc.) would collaborate to determine SLO details.